JRH-1997/Scripts-MKS/DE.md

 <br>
 <b>(Original by LennardFTD.
 Permission to redistribute.)</b>
 <br>
-This option shows the average earnings for your missions added up in three different categories.
+This option shows the average earnings for your missions added up in four different categories.
 <br>
 ![RemainingCredits](AfbeeldingenScriptNL/RemainingCreditsEN.png)
 <br>